rephillips/dashboards/README.md

 # dashboards
-Install these views onto the Monitoring Console inside the monitoring console app
+Install these views onto the Monitoring Console inside the monitoring console app.